microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 2. Run the following commands, this could take up to 10 minutes to complete.

-    - Depending on your command line tool (cmd.exe, bash, PowerShell, etc.), you may need to run each line one at a time to avoid skipping any commands.
+    - Depending on your hosting environment and command line tool (cmd.exe, bash, PowerShell, etc.), you may need to run each line one at a time to avoid skipping any commands.
 You are updating and upgrading as some required packages will requires these updates.

-You may find it easier to download and run these in a [Putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.73-installer.msi) session.
+    - Again, depending on your hosting environment, you may find it easier to download and run these in a [Putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.73-installer.msi) session.

     - The following commands may take 20-30 minutes to complete.

-    > **Note**: You may want to open this github HOL document in the virtual machine to copy/paste the commands easier.
+    > **Note**: You may want to open the MCW Github HOL document in the virtual machine to copy/paste the commands easier.

 - For Ubuntu 16.04: